 Location: Boston, MA

-Duration: The summer internship begins in late May and ends in mid August.
+Duration: The fall internship begins in early September and ends the first week of December.

 Training: Classroom sessions and ongoing trainings will be provided by senior campaign staff.